Kenny-Hui/blog-11ty/content/blog/2024-05-13-reverse-engineering-a-mouse/index.md

 The number seems a bit random at first, especially when there are so many on/off combinations you can make, but soon it became clear:
 {% set section = { header: 'Computer 101', content: '
 For the uninitiated, a byte is consisted of 8 bit (1111 1111), where each bit can either be a 0 (off) or 1 (on).
 Conveniently a byte can be represented by 2 hexadecimal number.
 That is because each hexadecimal number is used to represent 4 bits (1111).
-The total combination of all these 4 bits being on/off is (4^2 = 16), which can fit exactly to a hexadecimal as a hex have 16 possible values.
+The total combination of all these 4 bits being on/off is (4² = 16), which can fit exactly to one hexadecimal as a hex have 16 possible values.
 ' } %}

 {% include "section.njk" %}